-We assess the impact of different model sizes on the quality of text generation, focusing on three model sizes: gpt2-xl, gpt2-large, and gpt2-medium.
-The generated stories are evaluated across three datasets: Wikinews, Wikitext, and Story.
-The results, detailed in Table \ref{tab:model_size_results}, reveal significant discrepancies, particularly with gpt2-medium, where the diversity of CS is notably compromised across all datasets.
-We suspect this is due to the isotropy of the model, where only high values of $\alpha$ might enable diverse generations.
-Visual inspection confirms that the outputs are repetitive and degenerate, akin to those produced by greedy search.
+We examine the influence of model size on the quality of text generation, focusing on three different sizes: gpt2-xl (1.50B), gpt2-large (0.76B), and gpt2-medium (0.35B).
+The generated outputs are evaluated across the Wikinews, Wikitext, and Story datasets.
+As shown in Table \ref{tab:model_size_results}, there are marked differences in performance, particularly with gpt2-medium, where the diversity under CS is substantially diminished across all datasets.
+We hypothesize that this is linked to the model's isotropy, where only high values of $\alpha$ can foster diversity in the generations.
+A visual inspection further supports this observation, as the outputs from gpt2-medium tend to be repetitive and degenerate, resembling those produced by greedy or beam search.